wp-plugins/gallery-bank/readme.txt

 = Key Features in Standard Version =

 * Creates upto 2 Albums in your Gallery Bank
-* Unlimited Images could be uploaded to each Album.
+* 10 Images could be uploaded to each Album.
 * Feature to set the cover for the album.
 * Bulk Delete option available to delete all or selected images in an Album.
 * Various Shortcodes available for displaying albums on Pages/Posts.